tcrurav/git-step-by-step-instructions/README.md

 This short guide is divided into:
 * Preliminary steps
   - Step 1: Installing Git locally.
-  - Step 2: Installing Visual Studio locally.
+  - Step 2: Installing Visual Studio Code locally.
   - Step 3: Creating a Github account.
 * First steps done only once at the beginning of a project
   - Step 4: Creating a Github repository.
   - Step 5: Creating a Github project.
   - Step 6: Creating Github rules for main branch and develop branch.
   - Step 7: Creating a local project in Visual Studio Code.
-  - Step 8: Creating main and develop branches locally.
+  - Step 8: Creating main and develop branches locally and push your first commit.
 * Steps during the project
   - Step 9: Adding items to the backlog at anytime.
 * Steps during the sprint creation